 - turning in someones work as your own

-- copying words or ideas from somewhere else without giving proper credit
+- copying words or ideas without giving proper credit

 - failing to put in quotation marks